 Happens three times to the Aardvark at the beginning of the episode "I Didn't See That Coming."

-Happens to Aldo the gator in the CG children's series Sitting Ducks
+Happens to Aldo the Gator a few times in the CG children's series Sitting Ducks.

-This happens to the rabbit at the beginning of the Pixar short, Presto.
+This happens at least 3 times to the rabbit at the beginning of the Pixar short, Presto.

-In the Cartoon Pocket Dragon Adventures this happens to Binky in "Attack of the 50 foot binky" and Filbert in "Another Fine Hex".
+In the Cartoon Pocket Dragon Adventures this happens to Binky in "Attack of the 50 Foot Binky" and happens to Filbert in "Another Fine Hex".

 In the episode, "Lord of the Fleas", when the dogs feel the earthquake from the about-to-erupt volcano, Lucky tried to relieve the other dogs by saying it was his tummy rumbling.
 Everyone believed him except Cookie.
 It happens again later in the episode, but this time Lucky asked Cookie if that was her tummy rumbling, but she said that wouldn't be possible since she had butterflies in her stomach at the moment.